Learn WIP with Joy – File Protection Deep Dive – Part 3

 RandomlyGenerated : False

-Notice the CSP is Microsoft Enhanced Cryptographic Provider v1.0, a legacy CryptoAPI (CAPI) CSP (deprecated, for details check here) which implements both crypto algorithms and also provides key storage.
-CNG (CryptoAPI – Next Generation), the successor to CryptoAPI, separates cryptographic providers (implementation of algorithms) from key storage providers (KSP) services, providing better key isolation for protection.
+Notice the CSP is Microsoft Enhanced Cryptographic Provider v1.0, a legacy CryptoAPI (CAPI) CSP (deprecated; for details, check here) that implements both crypto algorithms and also provides key storage.
+CNG (CryptoAPI—Next Generation), the successor to CryptoAPI, separates cryptographic providers (algorithm implementation) from key storage providers (KSP) services, providing better key isolation for protection.

 The corresponding private key will be found at the user profile location %APPDATA%\Microsoft\Crypto\RSA\{User SID}